Two-wheeler usage in Japan: Infrastructure

 While Japan's Road Traffic Act of 1960 (道路交通法, Dōro Kōtsūhō) initially required cyclists to ride on the left hand side of the street (along with other motorized traffic), this led to a dramatic rise in cycling accidents.
 As a result, rules were loosened to allow cycling on designated sidewalks by the Road Structure Ordinance of 1970, which also introduced the provision of bicycle roads in high traffic areas.
 Since that time, bicycles have become a common sight on many Japanese sidewalks, while segregated cycling infrastructure still remains relatively rare throughout the country.

 Sidewalks where cycling is permitted often contain obstacles such as illegally parked bicycles, utility poles, trees, road signs and street furniture in addition to pedestrians.
 They are often narrow with uneven, poorly maintained pavement.
 As a result, cyclists and pedestrians often come into conflict with one another.
 As an example of this ongoing conflict, from the year 2002 to 2012 the number of bicycle-pedestrian accidents in Japan increased by 30%, while the total number of traffic accidents decreased by a similar margin.

 Bicycle parking

 Bicycles sheds are a common site at train stations, and can hold hundreds or even thousands of bicycles.
 Despite this, there are problems with this system: theft or borrowing with the intent to return is common, abandoned bicycles clog the system with nobody knowing who they belong to, and after hours retrieval can be frustrating.

 Automated bicycle trees

-Bicycle trees are becoming a modern technological solution to a long-standing bicycle storage and security issues.
-The most fancy capable of storing thousands of bicycles cleanly, securely, and out of sight (underground or above-ground in a building) and fitted with an automated storage and retrieval system at train stations.
+Bicycle trees are a proposed solution to long-standing bicycle storage and security issues.
+Some are capable of storing thousands of bicycles cleanly, securely, and out of sight, and fitted with an automated storage and retrieval system at train stations.

 IC cards are utilized in the system.
 Some 85 of these systems are installed throughout the country.